NightHaze: Nighttime Image Dehazing via Self-Prior Learning: Conclusion

 \section{Conclusion}

 This paper brings the MAE-like framework to nighttime image restoration and shows that severe augmentation during training yields strong priors that are robust to real-world night haze effects.
 We present NightHaze, a novel nighttime dehaizng method with self-prior learning.
-Our main novelty is the design of severe augmentation, which enables our prior learning to become more effective.
 Our self-prior learning is simple: we intentionally augment clear nighttime images by blending them with various light effects including glow and adding noise.
 Specifically, we blend clear images with various light maps containing artificial glow and add noise to these blended images.
 Inspired by MAE, which indicates that the severity of augmentation is key to obtaining strong priors, we define severe augmentation using our night-specific augmentations.
 We show that severe augmentation in training yields strong priors that are robust to real-world haze.
 Although our self-prior learning can effectively handle haze effects, it still leaves some artifacts caused by over-suppression.
 Our self-refinement is proposed to address this issue.
 It is built on the semi-supervised teacher-student framework.
 Unlike traditional teacher-student frameworks, we incorporate non-reference metrics to monitor each update of our student model.
 This approach allows us to prevent inaccurate knowledge transfer from the student to the teacher.
 Extensive experimental results demonstrate that our NightHaze achieves a significant performance improvement on real-world nighttime hazy datasets.